zebbern/regex-crawler/README.md

 # p-search

 > [!Warning]
-> Program is still in realse phase and will be updated in `1` days.
+> Program is still in realse phase and will be updated today

 > [!Note]
 > You can try running this yourself just do